rebeca-bc/cs50/README.md

-# Image Modifier
+# Image Colorizer
 Program made with base of the CS50 course.
-It helps modify images by applying several filters (balck and white, sepia, mirroring, etc).
+It helps modify images and colorize them.

 ## Languages
 Language used in this repository is: